Targets and Indicators

 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment

-Frequency rates of fatal and non-fatal occupational injuries, by sex and migrant status
+Fatal and non-fatal occupational injuries per 100,000 workers, by sex and migrant status

-Increase in national compliance of labour rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status
+Level of national compliance with labour rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status

 By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products